tenzir/tenzir/web/docs/understand/operators/transformations/pass.md

 # pass

 Does nothing with the input.
-(This operator primarily for testing and debugging.)

 ## Synopsis